 With "Occasionally Ovid" ("Sublimely well performed, a must for puppet fans and a great show to introduce you to this art form" - Fringereview) she was rewarded as "Outstanding One Woman Performance" at Cluj International Puppet Festival (2012) and as "Most Original Production" at Prague International Puppet Art Festival (2010).

-Irene Ros(theatre director, multimedia editor)
+Irene Ros(theatre director, multimedia artist)

-Irene ran the Italian company Ursa Maior for 10 years before moving to London in 2012.
+Her work has been constantly inspired by politics, gender equality and the media.
+She ran the Italian company Ursa Maior for 10 years before moving to London in 2012.

 Ursa Maior projects have been supported by the National Agency of the European Union, Padua University, Rosa Luxemburg Foundation of Berlin, Women Centre of Bologna, Italian Cultural Institute of London.
 She performed at the Brighton (2013) and at the Edinburgh (2014) Fringe (“Possibly the most eclectic and sideways commemoration of the First World War” - The Scotsman).